Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Improved NLM and NFSv4.1 locking
 * Updated Mellanox NIC firmware
 * Made improvements to the Qumulo Core Web UI on the **APIs & Tools**, **Add Nodes**, and **Active Directory** pages
-* Added NFS fields to the Qumulo Core REST API and `qq` CLI
+* Added NFS fields to the Qumulo REST API and `qq` CLI
 * Deprecated the `/v2/upgrade/status` REST API
 * Updated security permissions for home directories
 * Prohibited the use of the switch-user command